 5. Walnuts

-Walnuts are also rich in the amino acid tryptophan, which is often associated with the sleepy feeling you might get after eating a Thanksgiving turkey.
+Walnuts are also rich in the amino acid tryptophan, often associated with the sleepy feeling you might get after eating a Thanksgiving turkey.
 Tryptophan is a precursor to serotonin, a neurotransmitter involved in mood regulation.

 6. Dark Chocolate

-Here’s one health benefit of eating chocolate that you don’t have to stretch the truth for.
+Here’s one health benefit of eating chocolate you don’t have to stretch the truth for.
 Looking past the initial mood-boosting satisfaction of its sugar and creaminess, dark chocolate also contains flavonoids.
+Flavonoids are plant compounds that promote blood flow to the brain and help fight inflammation, which may help improve mood.

 7. Lentils